Search

 The high amount of acetone in most hairsprays makes it a fairly effective option for removing ink stains.
 Spray the hairspray onto a cotton ball or swab and apply it the same way you would use rubbing alcohol to remove the stain, rubbing gently in a circular motion.
 Spraying hairspray directly onto the bag isn’t recommended, and leaving hairspray on the purse too long may eventually damage the leather.

-Hairspray, like rubbing alcohol, can be very harsh on leather, so a good leather conditioner will help to mitigate the damage by rehydrating the leather.
+Hairspray, like rubbing alcohol, can be very harsh on leather, so a good leather conditioner will help mitigate the damage by rehydrating the leather.

 6. Magic Eraser